MertYksl03/Linux---Tablet-As-a-Second-Screen/README.md

 x11vnc -clip 1280x800+0+0
 ```
 Now you can connect the server.

-!!!
-DON NOT FORGET THAT STARTING THE VNC SERVER MEANS ANYONE WHO KNOWS YOUR LOCAL IP ADDRESS IN YOUR LOCAL NETWORK CAN SEE AND CONNECT YOUR VIRTUAL SCREEN!!!
+> [!CAUTION]
+>
+> *Starting the VNC server means anyone who knows your local IP addrees in your local network can connect and see or control you PC.*
-To prevent that there are some ways.
-You can check the internet.
+> To prevent that there are some ways.
+You can check the internet for more information.

 ## Connecting the VNC Server Wireless (Android and IOS)
 To connect the server with your tablet, you need a VNC viewer is installed on your tablet and you need to know the IP addrees of your computer.
 To find the IP addres you can use:
 ```bash